We were invited to train as Community Reporters by Creative Minds at an event held at the Mental Health Museum in Fieldhead Hospital in Wakefield.

 People used to say a picture tells a thousand words… but actually video can speak volumes.

-The Heritage Lottery Fund awarded Coactive charity with funding to help our group of adults with learning difficulties research the past 100 years and how attitudes have changed.
+The Heritage Lottery Fund awarded CoActive Arts with funding to help our group of adults with learning difficulties research what life was like for people with learning difficulties 120 years ago and to research how things have changed.

 Start of our Heritage Lottery Fund project